gerbera/gerbera/doc/scripting.rst

     Creates a hierarchy of containers

-    :param array arr: An array of container defintions.
+    :param array arr: An array of container definitions.
 It has the object structure as described above.
     :returns: container id for use in ``addCdsObject``

     .. code-block:: js